OIM3690 - AI-Powered Web Development

 Try With Copilot

-• Open your css/style.css and try these prompts:
+• Open your css/about-me.css and try these prompts:

 • "Add a color scheme using navy and white"